GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 {% Aside 'caution' %}

-\*Browser support for CSP reporting is special, because CSP has been around for some time.
+\*Browser support for CSP reporting is different from other reporting types, because CSP has been around for some time.
 CSP reports can be generated via:

 - The legacy `report-uri` directive that doesn't rely on the Reporting API.
 - The newer `report-to` directive that relies on the Reporting API (and the `Reporting-To` or the newer `Reporting-Endpoints` headers).